PORTAGE COUNTY LITERACY COALITION

 There is one scholarship distributed at the GED graduation for a student that is currently enrolled in secondary education and/or continuing their education.
 The funds from the scholarship are to be used by the GED graduate for continuing their education.
 The GED graduate applying for the scholarship must meet the following qualifications:

-• Must use the funds for continuing their education
+- Must use the funds for continuing their education within one year of receipt

 The PCLC sponsors the following scholarships: Application for Continuing Ed Scholarship